johnrm174/model-railway-signalling/PUBLIC_API.md

 Once subscribed, the paho MQTT client will make a callback for every message received (the following example assumes we have registered this callback as our 'on_message' function).

-To decode the DCC command you just need to unpack the json message (to convert this into a python dict in order to access the individual elements).
+To decode the DCC command you just need to convert the json message into a python dict to access the individual message elements.
 Note that your application should always handle the case of empty payloads as the Model Railway Signalling application will publish 'Null' messages to this topic on shutdown.
 <pre>
 def on_message(mqtt_client, userdata, message):